41vi4p/PanelSena-AWS/raspberry-pi/README.md

 ### Display Not Showing in Dashboard

 1. Check config.json has correct user_id and display_id
-2. Verify Firebase service account key is valid
+2. Verify AWS credentials are valid and have DynamoDB permissions
 3. Check network connectivity
 4. View logs: `sudo journalctl -u panelsena.service -f`